nhsengland/python-in-an-hour/README.md

 With just a few lines of code you'll get a GUI interface, from where you can process data, create charts, and perform various kinds of analysis in a few clicks.

-One useful feature of this package is that when you do something with it, such as change a data type of a column or create a chart, it can display the Python code it used to carry out that function.
+One useful feature of this package is that when you do something with it, such as change a data type of a column or create a chart, it can display the Python code it used to carry out that function!
 So it's a pretty handy learning tool as well as a nice way to explore data.

 ### Running the code

 As with the example pipeline notebook, just load up the Visualising_data_with_dtale.ipynb file and click Run All.
-D-Tale should open in a new window.
+D-Tale should open in a new browser tab.

 ### Things to try

 Try having a look around the D-Tale interface and see what you can do with it.
-You might try for example...
+For example...

 1. The date column appears to have been imported as a string.
 Can you convert it to a date type? (hint: click the column name at the top for some transformations you can do)
 2. Could you find a way to group the data by country and count the number of covid cases?